ibhi/Directives-in-Angular-2.0/README.md

 }
 ```

 Basically we are selecting any input element which is having color attribute present in them using the `selector: 'input[color]'` property.
-Next we are defining a new custom event the directive can emit with `events: ['colorChange']` property and then we are setting up a host listener with ` hostListeners: {'input': 'updateColor($event)'}` that will react to an `input` event on the element and execute the provided method `updateColor($event)` which is defined in the controller class.
+Next we are defining a new custom event, the directive can emit with `events: ['colorChange']` property and then we are setting up a host listener with ` hostListeners: {'input': 'updateColor($event)'}` that will react to an `input` event on the element and execute the provided method `updateColor($event)` which is defined in the controller class.

+>From angular.io docs page

+>The hostListeners property defines a set of event to method key-value pairs:

+>event1: the DOM event that the directive listens to.
+>statement: the statement to execute when the event occurs.
+If the evaluation of the statement returns false, then preventDefaultis applied >on the DOM event.
+>To listen to global events, a target must be added to the event name.
+The target can be window, document or body.

+>When writing a directive event binding, you can also refer to the following local variables:

+>$event: Current event object which triggered the event.
+>$target: The source of the event.
+This will be either a DOM element or an Angular directive. (will be implemented in later release)

+>Syntax:

+>```javascript
+>@Directive({
+>  hostListeners: {
+>    'event1': 'onMethod1(arguments)',
+>    'target:event2': 'onMethod2(arguments)',
+>    ...
+>  }
+>}
+>```

 Lets have a closer look at how the custom event `colorChange` is emitted by the directive.
 First we are declaring the event `colorChange` as a type of `EventEmitter`. `EventEmitter` is nothing but an sub class of Observable.
 Then we are instantiating a new `EventEmitter` and assigning it to the variable `colorChange` in the constructor function.
-When ever input event fired by the input element, `updateColor` method is invoked and this method has a line `this.colorChange.next({$event, color});`, this is where the custom event is fired with `$event` and `color` value.
+When ever an input event is fired by the input element, `updateColor` method is invoked and this method has a line `this.colorChange.next({$event, color});`, this is where the custom event is fired with `$event` and `color` value.
 Now we can bind to this event like a native DOM event and execute some methods like this.

 ```javascript
 @Component({